-These are the ancestral homelands of the Anishinaabek Nations, specifically the traditional territory of the Mississaugas of the Credit First Nation.
+Guelph is situated on the ancestral homelands of the Anishinaabek Peoples, specifically the traditional territory of the Mississaugas of the Credit First Nation.

-Today, Guelph is home to many First Nations, Inuit and Métis peoples, and to non-Indigenous settlers from all over the world.
-Guelph Museums accepts responsibility for the Truth and Reconciliation Commission’s Calls to Action.
-As a community, we are committed to strengthening our relationships with the Original Peoples of Turtle Island, as we move forward together in the search for collective truth and healing.
+Today, Guelph is home to many First Nations, Inuit and Métis Peoples.
+Guelph Museums commits to the Truth and Reconciliation Commission’s Calls to Action.
+We must do more to learn, share and support truth and healing.

 What is a Land Acknowledgement?

 A Land Acknowledgement is a formal statement that recognizes the unique and enduring relationship that exists between Indigenous Peoples and their traditional territories.

 “To think about land activation and land acknowledgment is to remember that there are these rich Indigenous governances that still exist, that are ongoing and that will go into the future,“ said Karyn Recollet, (Cree) Associate Professor at the University of Toronto’s Women and Gender Studies Institute.

 To recognize the land is an expression of gratitude and appreciation to those on whose territory you reside and a way of honouring the Indigenous people who have been living and working on the land from time immemorial.
 It is important to understand the long-standing history that has brought you to reside on the land and to seek to understand your place within history.
 Land acknowledgements do not exist in past tense or historical context: colonialism is a current ongoing process, and we need to build mindfulness of our present participation.
 It is also worth noting that acknowledging the land is Indigenous protocol.